Configuring SQL Throttling

 Scenarios

-SQL throttling allows you to create rules to control concurrent execution of SQL statements by specifying SQL type, keywords, and maximum concurrency.
-To maintain better performance at high concurrency, SQL statements that meet the specified SQL type and keyword and exceed the maximum concurrency will not be executed.
-You can check how many times SQL statements are intercepted by throttling rules.
+SQL throttling allows you to create rules to control concurrent execution of SQL statements by specifying the SQL type, keywords, and maximum concurrency.
+The DB instance will throttle matching statements to maintain optimal performance during high concurrency.
+You can also view how many times SQL statements are throttled by the current rules.

 You can also identify SQL statements that consume the most resources based on the execution duration or number of executions and then create throttling rules for these SQL statements.